ManukChilingaryan/im_Repo_Epam_orinakov/JS_Core/hometask_Git/README.md

 # Fourth task #
 1. Create a string branch and create a file called string.txt with the text below:
 Hello world!
-2.Make a commit called "Add Hello world to the string.txt" and send it to the string branch.
+2. Make a commit called "Add Hello world to the string.txt" and send it to the string branch.
-3.Add the second line to the file:
+3. Add the second line to the file:
 Second line.
-4.Make a commit called "Add another line to the string.txt" 5.Update commit message using --amend to the "Add the second line to the string.txt file".
+4. Make a commit called "Add another line to the string.txt"
+5. Update commit message using --amend to the "Add the second line to the string.txt file".
-6.Use reflog to see the history of your commits and remember the hash number of your latest commit 7.Undoing the latest commit using soft reset
+6. Use reflog to see the history of your commits and remember the hash number of your latest commit
+7. Undoing the latest commit using soft reset
-8.Make sure the second line is still displaying in the string.txt file.
+8. Make sure the second line is still displaying in the string.txt file.
-9.Stashing your changes.
+9. Stashing your changes.
-10.Make sure your latest changes have disappeared 11.Bring back your changes, make a commit and send it to the string branch
+10. Make sure your latest changes have disappeared
+11. Bring back your changes, make a commit and send it to the string branch